The-Mitra-Lab/SMURF/README.md

 # Tutorial <a name="Tutorial"></a>

-SMURF relies on external packages for nuclei segmentation and create an so (spatial object) for further analysis.
-Researchers are encouraged to use their preferred segmentation methods.
-But if you are new to it.
-Please take [StarDist](https://qupath.readthedocs.io/en/0.3/docs/advanced/stardist.html) as a trial.
+SMURF relies on external packages for nuclei segmentation to create a so (a spatial object datastructure) for further analysis.
+Researchers are encouraged to use their own preferred segmentation methods.
+For this tutorial, we use [StarDist](https://qupath.readthedocs.io/en/0.3/docs/advanced/stardist.html), which works well for many datasets.
 Here we use [mouse brain](https://www.10xgenomics.com/datasets/visium-hd-cytassist-gene-expression-libraries-of-mouse-brain-he) data from 10x as example:

-## PRE: Nuclei segmentation (skip if you had your perferred nuclei segmentation method). <a name="pre"></a>
+## Preprocessing: Nuclei segmentation (skip this section if you have already segmented your data with your preferred segmentation method). <a name="pre"></a>

 [Link to view](https://nbviewer.org/github/The-Mitra-Lab/SMURF/blob/main/test/Tutorial_cell_segmentation.ipynb)